 Ohtani, Ward HR, Angels rally past Twins 5-3 in 11 innings

-It was Ward's second career game-ending hit as the Angels won for the fourth time in five games.
+It was Ward's second career game-ending home run, and first since the final game of the 2018 season, as the Angels won for the fourth time in five games.

 Carlos Correa hit a home and Luis Arraez had three hits for the Twins, who blew a three-run lead in the eighth inning and remained 1 1/2 games behind the Cleveland Guardians in the AL Central.